ckeditor/ckeditor4-docs/docs/guide/dev/patching/README.md

 If for any reason you cannot use Git, you have to apply the changes manually.
 It is highly unrecommended though.
 Be careful when changing the files manually.

-1. View the changes on GitHub using the link found in the ticket: [http://github.com/ckeditor/ckeditor-dev/commit/b373ace](http://github.com/ckeditor/ckeditor-dev/commit/b373ace)
+1. View the changes on GitHub using the link found in the ticket: [http://github.com/ckeditor/ckeditor4/commit/b373ace](http://github.com/ckeditor/ckeditor4/commit/b373ace)
-2. Search for relevant files in your `ckeditor-dev` folder.
+2. Search for relevant files in your `ckeditor4` folder.
 Open them in your editor.
 3. Add/modify/remove code as shown in the diff.

 Note that the **line numbers** displayed on GitHub and in your editor **might be different** due to different versions on which you work and to which the change was applied.
 In worst case it may turn out that the lines of code that have been changed do not even exist.
 In such case a {@link guide/dev/upgrade/README full upgrade} and testing will require less effort than continuing with patching.